casper-network/docs/source/docs/casper/workflow/setup.md

 # Development Prerequisites

-This section explains how to fulfill the prerequisites needed to interact with a Casper Network.
+This section explains how to fulfill the prerequisites needed to interact with a Casper network.

 This section covers: